Send a File or URL

 Requirements

-You'll need to have your Mindee client configured correctly as described in the Configure the Client page.
+You'll need to have your Mindee client configured correctly as described in the Configure the Client section.

 Both the Client and the Inference Parameters are required.